 The Coming of Age (CoA) program provides a substantive spiritual program for youth in transition from childhood to adolescence.
-The program is run every second year; the 2012 program began in January.
-(Here is information from the programs of 2007-2008 and 2005-2006.)
+The program is run every second year; the 2017 – 2018 program begins in spring next of 2017.

 CoA provides the following benefits to youth: